 Sarcoids are locally invasive tumours but don’t commonly metastasise (spread around the body) and are grouped into 6 broad categories:

-- Malevolent: this is the most aggressive type, it can spread and grow rapidly, and usually looks like a group of ulcerated, nodular type lesions.
-These are so aggressive that often there is no treatment options but thankfully they are rare.
+Malevolent: this is the most aggressive type, it can spread and grow rapidly, and usually looks like a group of ulcerated, nodular type lesions.
+These are so aggressive that often there are no treatment options but thankfully they are rare.

 Surgical excision without additional therapy may not always yield the best results, these can be improved by following them up with cryosurgery or other treatment options but can often lead to a fairly high recurrence rate.

-- There are various types that each have their own characteristics and qualities and can require different approaches when considering treatment options
+There are various types that each has their own characteristics and qualities and can require different approaches when considering treatment options